Tired, Overworked Drivers

 - Traumatic brain injuries

-Who Is Responsible for Indiana Trucking Accidents?
+Who Is Responsible for Northwest Indiana Trucking Accidents?

-- Trucking company: Trucking companies are responsible for the training and oversight of their drivers, and can therefore be held accountable for some accidents.
+- Trucking company: Trucking companies are responsible for the training and oversight of their drivers and can therefore be held accountable for some accidents.

 - Large truck parts manufacturer: Every truck is made up of many different parts, and if one of these crucial parts fails to function properly, the manufacturer may be at fault.